Kratie's River Treasures: Seeing the Irrawaddy Dolphins

 0

 An Irrawaddy dolphin surfacing in the Mekong River.
-A rare Irrawaddy dolphin, known as "Ph'sout" in Khmer.
+A rare Irrawaddy dolphin, known locally as "Ph'sout," surfacing in Kampi.

 📍